mahmoud/words/posts/names_2013.md

    variable names the same as the pseudocode, even if they break other naming conventions. (and don't forget to link to the paper in a comment).
 6. Use initialisms liberally.
 Within function scopes (e.g.,  `ei_list = [x for x in int_list if not e % 2]`) and as a
    shortening technique for certain frequently-called functions or types (e.g., `from operator import itemgetter as IG`)

 ## Even more conventions

-- `ctx` is a common abbreviation for `context`
+- `ctx` is a common abbreviation for `context`, same goes for `mgr`/`manager`, but this style of abbreviation should never be used for class names and virtually never be used for module-level constants.
 - `i` and `j` are only variable name choices when there are 1-2 counters in a relatively short function.
 - `_` is only valid in the most local of scopes.
 Avoid using it for escaping functions (use `esc`)
 - Any single-letter variable name should be local (or closure/nonlocal-level, at most), definitely not for globals or members.
+List comprehensions are a good place for single-character names, where the first letter of the iterable's name is a natural choice (e.g., `[c for c in conn_list if c.is_secure]`).
 - Avoid any variable consisting solely of repeated characters (`ii`, `jj`)
 - Prefer `_map` over `_dict` (it's shorter, looks better, and sounds better, too)